open-stage/blender-dmx/README.md

 # BlenderDMX
 #### Blender addon to design DMX lighting.
-#### v0.0.9 "pre-alpha"

 *This addon will always be free and open source, if you can donate and help me keep developing this and other tools I'd be really grateful. [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?cmd=_s-xclick&hosted_button_id=ZC6UQ8TKWZVZU)*

-*This project is in alpha stage.
-If you're willing to contribute, please check the issues.*

 #### INTRODUCTION